Dart (1787 ship): Career

 A missing volume means Dart first appeared in Lloyd's Register (LR) in 1789.

 In 1797 John Bolton, a merchant of Liverpool, purchased Dart for the slave trade.

-1st enslaving voyage (1797–1798): Captain John Clare sailed from Liverpool on 5 May 1797.
-He acquired slaves in West Africa and Dart arrived at Martinique in April 1798 with 378 captives.
+1st voyage transporting enslaved people (1797–1798): Captain John Clare sailed from Liverpool on 5 May 1797.
+In 1797, 104 vessels sailed from English ports, bound for the trade in enslaved people; 90 of these vessels sailed from Liverpool.

+Dart acquired slaves in West Africa and Dart arrived at Martinique in April 1798 with 378 captives.
 Dart left Martinique on 16 May and arrived back at Liverpool on 29 June.
 She had left Liverpool with 34 crew members and had suffered seven crew deaths on her voyage.

-2nd enslaving voyage (1798–1800): Captain William Neal acquired a letter of marque on 10 August 1798.
+2nd voyage transporting enslaved people (1798–1800): Captain William Neal acquired a letter of marque on 10 August 1798.
 He sailed from Liverpool on 8 September.
+In 1798, 160 vessels sailed from English ports, bound for the trade in enslaved people; 149 of these vessels sailed from Liverpool.

 Dart arrived at Demerara on 20 July 1799 with 364 captives.
 William Kneale had died on 1 July.
 She sailed for Liverpool on 24 October with Thomas Waring as master and arrived there on 24 January 1800.
 She had left Liverpool with 35 crew members and had suffered 18 crew deaths on her voyage.

-3rd enslaving voyage (1800–1801): Captain Samuel Helmsley acquired a letter of marque on 28 April 1800.
+3rd voyage transporting enslaved people (1800–1801): Captain Samuel Helmsley acquired a letter of marque on 28 April 1800.
 He sailed from Liverpool on 21 May.
+In 1800, 133 vessels sailed from English ports, bound for the trade in enslaved people; 120 of these vessels sailed from Liverpool.

 Dart arrived at Demerara on 1 December with 268 captives.
 She sailed from Demerara on 15 January 1801 and arrived at Liverpool on 11 March.
 She had left Liverpool with 41 crew members and she had suffered three crew deaths on her voyage.